apache/celix/documents/services.md

 By convention a C service in Apache Celix is a pointer to struct of function pointers and a C++ service is a pointer (which can be provided as a `std::shared_ptr`) to an object implementing a (pure) abstract class.

-A service is always register under a service name and this service name is also used to lookup services.
+A service is always registered under a service name and this service name is also used to lookup services.
 For C the service name must be provided by the user and for C++ the service name can be provided by the user.
 If for C++ no service name is provided the service name will be inferred based on the service template argument using `celix::typeName<I>`.